openedx/edx-documentation/en_us/shared/exercises_tools/molecule_editor.rst

 about JSmol, see `JSmol <http://sourceforge.net/projects/jsmol/>`_.

 .. image:: ../../../shared/images/Molecule_Editor.png

-  :alt: Image of the molecule editor.
+  :alt: An example molecule editor problem that asks learners to draw a
+      caffeine molecule using the editor.
+The correct answer and explanation are shown.

   :width: 500

 .. _Create the Molecule Editor: